-The Policy provides a framework and guide against which applications for Local Law permits will be assessed and issued, and against which compliance will be measured.
+The renamed Policy amends and provides an updated and enhanced framework and guide against which applications for Local Law permits will be assessed and issued and against which compliance will be measured.
 Compliance with the Policy is required as a standard condition for permits issued to trade on Council land or roads.

-How does the Policy link with other legislations?
+2.2 How does the Policy link with other legislation?